ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/security/authentication/certificate-configuration.markdown

 # Authentication: Manual Certificate Configuration

+This article explains how to set up authentication **manually** by storing your certificate locally, externally or with logic you create that is foreign to RavenDB.

-{NOTE: } This article explains how to set up authentication **manually**.
-Please also take a look at the automated [Setup Wizard](../../../start/installation/setup-wizard) which lets you set up authentication in a much easier and faster way.
+{NOTE: } Please also take a look at the automated [Setup Wizard](../../../start/installation/setup-wizard) which lets you set up authentication in a much easier and faster way with automatic certificate renewals.

-The Setup Wizard can process certificates that you provide or can give you a free, highly secure certificate via Let's Encrypt.
+ * The Setup Wizard can process *certificates that you provide*
+ * Or the Wizard can give you a free, highly secure *certificate via Let's Encrypt*.
-We've developed default **automatic renewals** of certificates when setting up with the Setup Wizard together with Let's Encrypt.
+ * We've developed default **automatic renewals** of certificates when setting up with the Setup Wizard **together** with Let's Encrypt.

-If you choose manual setup and/or to provide your own certificate, **you are responsible for their periodic renewal**. {NOTE/}
+ If you choose manual setup and/or to provide your own certificate, **you are responsible for its periodic renewal**. {NOTE/}

-- In RavenDB, configuration values can be set using environment variables, command line arguments or using the [settings.json](../../configuration/configuration-options#json) file.
-For more details, please read the [Configuration Options.](../../configuration/configuration-options)

-- To enable authentication, either `Security.Certificate.Path` or `Security.Certificate.Load.Exec` must be set in [settings.json](../../configuration/configuration-options#json).
- Please note that `Security.Certificate.Load.Exec` has replaced the old `Security.Certificate.Exec` as of 4.2 - [see FAQ](../../../server/security/common-errors-and-faq#automatic-cluster-certificate-renewal-following-migration-to-4.2).

-{INFO: Important - Setting up client certificates}
-When the server is running with a certificate for the first time, there are no client certificates registered in the server yet.
-The first action an administrator will do is to [generate/register a new client certificate](../../../server/security/authentication/client-certificate-usage).

-You can set up various client certificates with different security clearance levels and database permissions.
-See [Certificate Management](../../../server/security/authentication/certificate-management) for more about permissions.
-{INFO/}

 In this page: